| The Kurds In the first three months of this year, more than 2,900 people from Iraq and Turkey sought political asylum

 borders of the Middle East, incorporating most of northern and eastern Iraq, south-eastern Turkey, large tracts of western

 Iran, segments of Armenia and a slice of northern Syria.
-Denied self-rule after the collapse of the Ottoman Empire at

 the end of the First World War, Kurds repeatedly rose in revolt against the successor states of Turkey and Iraq during the